Difference between the A plus 220-1101 and A plus 220-1001 exams

 The main domains listed below are the ones found in A+ 220-1001 but we discuss, from that vantage point, the areas we expect CompTIA to add for the new A plus 1101.

 Main Domain 1.0 – Mobile Devices

 The display technologies you will need to know are no longer confined to laptop displays.
-Expect to see a deeper look at the mobile device display technologies.
-Not only are the types of display like LCD and OLED covered but expect to see comparisons of the technologies involved that affect latency, color accuracy, and viewing angle.
+Expect to see a deeper look at mobile device display technologies.
+Not only are the types of displays like LCD and OLED covered but expect to see comparisons of the technologies involved that affect latency, color accuracy, and viewing angle.

 Main Domain 2.0 Networking